 What is a galette?

 A galette is the French name for a freeform tart.
-The crust is rolled out and instead of being molded into a tart shell like a tomato tart or a tomato pie, the sides are slightly folded over the filling the make a crust, looking a little like a pizza.
+The crust is rolled out and instead of being molded into a tart shell like a tomato tart or a tomato pie.
+The sides are slightly folded over the filling the make a crust, looking a little like a pizza.

 What dough is used for galette?